-I am an interdisciplinary social scientist trained in development studies and co-leader of the IDS research cluster Power and Popular Politics.
+I am an interdisciplinary social scientist trained in development studies and co-leader of the IDS Power and Popular Politics research cluster.
 My work focuses on accountability, transparency and openness in governance; the use of technologies in governance; power relations and citizen engagement, including in contexts of fragility and violence; and the role of critical reflective learning in social and organisational change.

 Coming from a background in NGO advocacy, in my IDS role I have undertaken advisory and consultancy work for official bilateral, philanthropic and non-government aid organisations, applied qualitative and participatory research and research management, as well as post-graduate teaching and facilitation of practitioner learning.